 To appeal, file the proper form with BOTA within 30 days from the mailing date of the Small Claims Division or county appraiser's informal meeting decision.
-The appeal form should be part of the notice of results that you receive.
+The appeal form should be part of the notice of results that you receive or you may obtain a copy from BOTA.
 Filing fees may apply.
-You must also file a copy of the appeal form with the county clerk and county appraiser.
+You must also file a copy of the appeal form with the county appraiser.

-The county must initiate the production of evidence to substantiate the validity and correctness of the property's valuation, except in the case of leased commercial and industrial property, when the burden of proof shifts to the taxpayer unless you have furnished a complete income and expense statement for the property for the 3 prior years.
+The county must initiate the production of evidence to substantiate the validity and correctness of the property's valuation, except in the case of leased commercial and industrial property when the burden of proof shifts to the taxpayer unless you have furnished a complete income and expense statement for the property for the 3 prior years